 The best full frame DSLRs are a treasure trove of wonders for photographers of all stripes, from amateurs and enthusiasts right through to professionals.
 Coming at a range of price points, even entry-level, full-frame DSLRs have never been in better health, and it's an ideal time to pick one up for yourself.

 While it's true that the best full-frame mirrorless camera models are now competing with and in some cases surpassing the best DSLRs, the form factor and advantages of a DSLR mean that many photographers still prefer them.
 If you want to know more about the differences between the two, we have a DSLR vs mirrorless camera article that spells it all out.

 Happily, camera manufacturers are showing now signs of breaking away from DSLRs, with new models arriving all the time.
 We've updated this list to include the new Nikon D780, the ground-breaking Canon EOS-1D X Mark III has been launched in time for the 2020 Olympics, and we're currently hard at work testing the new Nikon D6, which will no doubt earn a spot on this list when we're done.

 You don't have to get a full frame DSLR of course.
-The launch of the brilliant Canon EOS 90D in 2019 proved that DSLRs with smaller sensors are very much alive and kicking in the enthusiast market too.
-We have a separate guid to the best DSLR to get right now if you'd like to take a broader perspective.
+The launch of the brilliant Canon EOS 90D in 2019 proved that DSLRs with smaller sensors are very much alive and kicking, and we have a separate guide to the best DSLR you cna get right now if you'd like to take a broader perspective.
 Here, we're concentrating on those with full frame sensors (and you will also find a few of these in our rundown of the cheapest full-frame cameras).

 Why use full-frame?